01 of 15

 Stitch a Peyote Tube

 Make a peyote tube.
-My tube is sixteen beads wide by twenty rows long.
+Our tube is 16 beads wide by 20 rows long.
 The pattern and word chart can both be found on the next slide.Continue to 5 of 15 below.

 05 of 15

-This pattern is relatively easy because it repeats in an easy to remember pattern.
-I find the word chart easiest to follow.
+This pattern is relatively easy because it repeats in a way that's easy to remember.
+We find the word chart easiest to follow.

 06 of 15

 When your tube is finished, weave in the working thread.
 Put the needle on the tail thread and add enough beads to make a bridge to the other side of the tube.
-I used seven delica beads.
+We used seven Delica beads.